 With all the obstacles why then are there people like me who are compelled to press on and continue to seek and practice radical house church?

 It’s very similar to the red pill/green pill example from the movie, “The Matrix”.
-If you have seen the three movies then you’ll know the analogy immediately.
+If you have seen the first movie then you’ll know the analogy immediately.

 Taking the green pill of radical house church doesn’t in any way mean that life is going to get easier, or that you won’t have complaints or dissatisfaction as you may have had with traditional church.
 However, the green pill will expose you to a whole different approach to experiencing God within your meetings.